 What are some of your favorite shows?
 I love playing Aladdin.
 It’s such a swinging show and I’m thrilled to have a 3 trumpet section for a change.
 These days I’m very lucky to even have a 2nd trumpet.
 Monty Python’s “Spamalot” was one of my favorite shows as well.
 There are a number of reasons but mostly it’s because I got to play almost every style in Spamalot.

-After you learn the show, how do you keep your chops up, especially your sight reading?
+After you learn the show, how do you keep your chops up, especially your sight-reading?
 Great question!!
-Keeping my chops up and sight reading are two totally different subjects for me.
+Keeping my chops up and sight-reading are two totally different subjects for me.
 Keeping my chops up is easy to talk about and less easy in practice to follow through.
-It's very easy to show up for the show and warm up just enough to start the show and hopefully, the show warms up the chops.
-Most shows I play I have to come right out of the gate with everything working so my prep is important.
-I treat the pre-show time as a two-hour window to get my act together so, I show up two hours ahead of show time and spend however much time needed to get my chops working.
-Sometimes I'm done in 10 minutes, and other times it takes 45 minutes to be show-ready.
-I think, for the most part, my sight reading skills don't atrophy much on a long-running show maybe because of all the years in the studio where every session was sight reading.
+It’s very easy to show up for the show and warm up just enough to start the show and hopefully, the show warms up the chops.
+For most shows I play I have to come right out of the gate with everything working so my prep is important.
+I treat the pre-show time as a two-hour window to get my act together so, I show up two hours ahead of showtime and spend however much time needed to get my chops working.
+Sometimes I’m done in 10 minutes, and other times it takes 45 minutes to be show-ready.
+I think, for the most part, my sight reading skills don’t atrophy much on a long-running show maybe because of all the years in the studio where every session was sight-reading.

 Any “aha” learning moments from a show?
 Yes, there are most likely “aha” moments on every show.
 The biggest aha moment came when I was trying to find my pacing on “Spamalot” and I asked the sound man if he would record a few nights.
 The first night I played 85% volume.
 The next night I went all out.
 100% volume and effort behind it.
 The sound guy told me a few things.
 When.
 I played full out, not as much sound was hitting the mic so he had to turn me up.
 Conversely, when I played about 85% volume the same sound guy told me he turned me way down.
 So I concluded or had an aha moment when I realized that just focusing my sound and not worrying about how the sound is getting to the audience was a big learning experience.
 I discovered how to play more efficiently.